tgen/jetstream/README.md

 # Getting Started

-Jetstream can be installed with pip.
-See [installation](#installation) for more
+Jetstream can be installed with Pip:
-info:

 ```shell
 pip install git+https://github.com/tgen/jetstream.git@master
 ```

-After installing, there are two ways to work with Jetstream: 1) via the command-line utility or 2) as a Python package.
-The majority of this guide will cover the command-line interface which is the most common use case.

 After installing with Pip, the command line utility can be launched with `jetstream`, and help can be accessed with the `-h/--help` options.
 If the command is not found, see the detailed [installation](#installation) help below.
+There are two ways to work with Jetstream: 1) via the command-line utility or 2) as a Python package.
+The majority of this guide will cover the command-line interface which is the most common use case.

 ```shell
 $ jetstream -h
 ```

 ## Build